algolia/docli/README.md

 This command reads an OpenAPI 3 spec file and generates one MDX file per operation.
 It writes an API reference with usage information specific to API clients, which may follow different conventions depending on the programming language used.
-This commadn doesn't delete MDX files.
+This command doesn't delete MDX files.
 If you remove or rename an operation, you need to update or delete its MDX file manually.

 **Aliases:** `c`